sequoiar/scenic/doc/texts/rfc1.rst

 Protocol Operation
 ------------------
 The offerer (Alice) must create a SessionDescription object.
-This SessionDescription can be serialized to a Python dict using the PseudoSessionInitialisationProtocol.
-This dict is then sent to the remote host using the com_chan, an implementation of the Twisted Perspective Broker.
+This SessionDescription can be serialized to an ASCII string using the SimpleSessionInitialisationProtocol.
+This string is then sent to the remote host using the com_chan, an implementation of the Twisted Perspective Broker.

  1. The offerer sends a offer.
 (INVITE)
- 2. The answerer can answer (OK) or reject (REJECT).
+ 2. The answerer can answer (OK) or reject (REJECT) and starts its streamers.
- 3. The offerer send an acknowledgement (ACK) and the streams start.
+ 3. The offerer sends an acknowledgement (ACK) and starts its streamers.
  4. When any of the agents want to halt the session, it tells it (BYE).
  5. The other agent(s) confirms the halting.
 (OK)

 At anytime, any agent MAY generate a new offer, but MUST NOT do it if he hasn't answered an already existing offer.

 Requirements and Recommendations
 --------------------------------
 The session description MUST include :

- * Session name ("default")
+ * Session name ("")
  * A session ID. (used to share a handle to many infos)
  * Session purpose.
 An optional comment. ("")
  * The UTC time it started